brunorijsman/openssl-qkd/doc/quantum-computing-breaks-and-fixes-classical-security.md

 ## Diffie-Hellman is vulnerable to quantum attacks.

-[Earlier in the document](#the-diffie-hellman-algorithm-details) we described in detail how two communicating end-points can use the Diffie-Hellman algorithm to agree on a shared secret in such a manner that a malicious eavesdropper cannot discover what that shared secret is.
+In [part 1 of this report](#security-in-the-classical-internet) we described in detail how two communicating end-points can use the Diffie-Hellman algorithm to agree on a shared secret in such a manner that a malicious eavesdropper cannot discover what that shared secret is.

 This, however, assumes that the malicious eavesdropper only has the power of classical computers at her disposal.